 Students who believe they have experienced a sexual assault, sexual violence, stalking, or domestic or dating violence are strongly encouraged to report these situations to the University.
 There are several options, but please report to the Department of Public Safety immediately if you feel you are in any way in danger or need emergency assistance.
 Other options include the following:

 Confidential Resources: Students may confidentially explore the situation and options available with a clinical counselor at Counseling and Psychological Services, a pastoral counselor in Campus Ministry, and/or a medical provider in University Health Services without filing an official complaint.

-• Internal Reporting: Students can make a formal complaint to the dean of students, the Department of Public Safety, and/or the Title IX coordinator, and the University will investigate the complaint internally.
+Internal Reporting: Students can make a formal complaint to the dean of students, the Department of Public Safety, the Title IX coordinator, or the deputy Title IX coordinator, and the University will investigate the complaint internally.